ryankeleti/ega/README.md

 - examples should _not_ be italicised
 - when this is finished (?!) we should [assign a DOI ?](https://guides.github.com/activities/citable-code/)
 - make a list of the commands defined in `commands.tex` and give examples of where they are found in the original text, so that people can check this whenever translating, to ensure consistency of notation
+- update the titles to agree with [this](https://stacky.net/wiki/index.php?title=EGA_contents) ? even if not, this is a good reference for potentially unfamiliar vocabulary

 ## current status